AnggaR96s/Reforestation/README.md

-## I couldn't figure out how the seat belt worked.
-Then it just clicked.
+## Whoever invented the knock-knock joke should get a no bell prize.